It was on a trip through some of the most impoverished parts of Africa that Brad decided to pursue his lifelong dream of becoming a doctor.

 These credentials are further supported with research achievements.
 In 2009 Brad was awarded the prestigious Crown Street Medal for best original research by a Registrar or Fellow for his study into detection of threatened pre-term labour.

-Brad has managed the safe delivery of more than 2000 babies and is well known for his calm and friendly demeanor and patient-focused care.
+Brad is well known for his calm and friendly demeanor and patient-focused care.

 As well as his enduring love of obstetrics, Brad has special interests in the management of pelvic organ prolapse, urinary incontinence, the menopause, and fertility.
 He has also written about pregnancy and fertility issues for popular websites, Mamamia and Newbornbaby.com.au, and appears regularly on Brisbane radio station 97.3FM to talk about pregnancy and women’s health issues.

 Brad’s wife, Rebecca Sparrow, is a well known Brisbane Author and Columnist.
-Together they have three young children, and their much-loved dog, Chewie.
-When he’s not working or making one of his regular media appearances, Brad spends time with his family, tries to stay fit, and struggles to beat his four-year-old son at Thomas the Tank Engine races.
+Together they have three young children, and their much-loved dog, Reuben.
+When he’s not working or making one of his regular media appearances, Brad spends time with his family, tries to stay fit, and struggles to beat his kids at Pac-Man.

 I work out of the ‘Greenslopes Obstetrics & Gynaecology’ practice at the Greenslopes Hospital.
 We are a group of medical specialists who have come together with the common goal of providing quality care, in a friendly and professional environment.